Healthy Homes Assessment Kelburn

 Home Assessments Kelburn for Rental Properties

-There are a variety of things to check in the house evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to check during a house assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
+There are a few examples:

 • Do you have enough drainage? draught stopping?

-The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be significant for landlords and property managers.
-For specialist guidance, contact us today to book your rental property house assessment.
+The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can have a significant impact for property managers and landlords.
+For expert advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties